In this article:

-How airports use WhatsApp and other messaging apps successfully
+- Why should airports use WhatsApp or other messaging apps?

 In the hectic world of air traveling, efficient communication is a crucial factor for airports and travelers alike.
 The use of messenger services such as WhatsApp for airports has proven to be trend-setting, not only by optimizing the flow of information, but also by enabling direct, real-time interaction between airports and passengers.